leanspace/terraform-provider-leanspace/README.md

 - client_secret: mandatory, refers to the client secret of a service account

 This service account needs to have enough permissions (CRUD).

+It is also possible to avoid passing this information in the provider by using environment variables as follows:
+- TENANT
+- ENV
+- CLIENT_ID
+- CLIENT_SECRET

 ## Resources